Last updated: February 17, 2023

-Below is a list of pram friendly walks in and close to Sydney where you can safely enjoy the outdoors with your baby or toddler.
-Most of these walks provide plenty of shade and have cafes and picnic sites along the way.
+Below is a list of pram-friendly walks in and close to Sydney, where you can safely enjoy the outdoors with your baby or toddler.
+Most of these walks provide plenty of shade and have cafes and benches nearby to rest.

 1. Narrabeen Lagoon Trail